dBankCore/sbds/docs/index.rst

-.. dpds documentation master file, created by sphinx-quickstart on Sat Feb 11 01:37:43 2017.
+..
+DPDS documentation master file, created by sphinx-quickstart on Sat Feb 11 01:37:43 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dpds's documentation!
+Welcome to DPDS's documentation!
 ================================

 .. toctree::